The word kief comes from the Arabic word kayf, meaning pleasure or intoxication.

-Most marijuana retail stores sell kief in small containers.
-Since it is so highly concentrated, very little goes a long way.
+Most marijuana dispensaries sell it in small containers.
+Since it is highly concentrated, very little goes a long way.

-But you don’t have to buy it; most of you already have it without knowing it.
+But you don’t have to buy it; most already have it without unknowingly.
 If you use a grinder (if you don’t have a grinder, put it on your shopping list), look at the bottom of the small compartment.
 See all that fine powder?
 That’s kief.
-If you don’t use a grinder, you’re missing out on kief collecting.
+If you don’t use a grinder, you’re missing out on collecting.

 Most experienced consumers allow the kief to collect there until you have enough to scrap out and use.
 As I mentioned above, these little crystals are packed with psychoactive goodness.

 Pro Tip: Put A Coin In Your Grinder

 Want more kief?
 Drop a coin in your grinder and your yield will grow.
 It doesn’t matter if it’s a penny, nickel or dime.
 (A quarter is too large.)
 The coin will slide across the screen, allowing the kief to shift through to the bottom chamber.